neillrobson/neillrobson.github.io/src/drafts/type-safe-mod.md

 modulus, but given certain coprimality conditions division can be meaningful.
 Detection of a prime modulus, along with special supported functions, is possible now.

+Ironically, while I started this journey to develop a more intuitive and safe strategy for handling modular arithmetic in Haskell, I wound up becoming fascinated by singletons.
+The jury is out on whether I come back around to the mathematical problems I was wrestling with, or fall into a rabbit hole of theoretical computer science.